 The house is a mess.
 The kids are constantly playing with toys and they’re not old enough to put them away yet, so you’ve turned into a professional toy picker-upper.
 You work full time, so the thought of picking up toys or doing dishes or laundry is exhausting because you’re tired and you want to spend time with your kids.
 However you do want an organized house, you just don’t know where to start.
 Here are five easy steps that will show you how to start organizing a messy house.

-I believe routines and habits are a huge part of successful organization.
+Routines and habits are a huge part of a successful organization.
 It takes discipline to use the system or it’s no good.

 The best way to start is high level, you want to establish some basic systems before you start diving into specific rooms and projects.
 You’re basically going to be touring your home and making it functional as you walk through it.